Other Applicant Scholarships

 The Oak Park Neighborhood Scholarship is a full tuition only scholarship for a qualified full or part time J.D. student (maximum 88 units).
 The tuition only scholarship is renewable as long as the student is in good academic standing and remains a resident of Oak Park.
-To be considered for the scholarship, applicants must reside in the Oak Park neighborhood of Sacramento, CA and must be a resident of the Oak Park neighborhood for three continuous years prior to matriculation at University of the Pacific McGeorge School of Law.
+To be considered for the scholarship, applicants must reside in the Oak Park neighborhood of Sacramento, Calif. and must be a resident of the Oak Park neighborhood for three continuous years prior to matriculation at University of the Pacific McGeorge School of Law.
 Applicants will be required to submit proof of residency.
 (Applicants may qualify if the applicant was away at college and the Oak Park address is their primary address.)
 Applicants must meet all other J.D. application requirements and deadlines, as outlined on the University of the Pacific, McGeorge School of Law website, and must be admitted to the J.D. program.
-For consideration, please submit the requisite information to firstname.lastname@example.org by July1, 2014.
+For consideration, please submit the requisite information to email@example.com by July 1, 2015.
 The scholarship will be awarded on a first come, first service basis.
 One new scholarship will be awarded to an incoming student each academic year.
-Questions may be directed to email@example.com.
+Questions may be directed to firstname.lastname@example.org.

 Rhode Island Bar Foundation

 A one-time non renewable scholarship for an applicant entering law school in the 2012-2013 academic year who is a Rhode Island resident.
 Applications are available at the Pacific McGeorge Financial Aid Office or go to the Rhode Island Bar Foundation website.